EmirKahraman/welcome-page/README.md

-# Simple Tab Background
+# welcome-page

 **Tagline:** Change your new tab background with one image or video.

 ## Description
-A clean, lightweight extension to customize your Chrome new tab background.
+A basic, lightweight extension to customize your new tab background.

 ## Features
 - Drag & drop or upload your own image or looping video (MP4/WebM)